Hiking The Lighthouse

 Discovering the Texas Canyons

 As surprising as it may seem, Texas is home to the second-largest canyon system in the United States, trailing only the Grand Canyon in Arizona.
-This expansive system includes Caprock Canyons and Palo Duro Canyon.
+This expansive Texas canyon system includes Caprock Canyons and Palo Duro Canyon.
 My hike to the iconic Lighthouse formation took place on a chilly October morning in Palo Duro Canyon State Park.

 Hiking the Lighthouse Trail: Easy Yet Rewarding